 (a) Time for Submission.
-No later than 10 calendar days before the first mediation session, or in the time established by the mediator, each party shall must submit directly to the mediator, a written Mediation Statement.
+No later than 10 calendar days before the first mediation session, or in the time established by the mediator, each party must submit directly to the mediator, a written mediation statement.
 The statement may be transmitted solely to the mediator.
 Whether the statement will be sent solely to the mediator, or exchanged by the parties, will be determined at the ADR L.R.
 4-6 conference.

-- (b) Prohibition Against Filing.
-The statements shall must not be filed. - (c) Content of Statement.
-The statements shall-must be concise, no more than five pages in length, and may include any information that may be useful to the mediator and, unless directed otherwise by the mediator shall:
+(b) Prohibitions against Filing.
+The statements must not be filed.

+(c) Content of Statement.
+The statements must be concise, no more than five pages in length, and may include any information that may be useful to the mediator and, unless directed otherwise by the mediator:

-- (1) Hidentify, by name and title or status: - (A) The person(s) with decision-making authority, who, in addition to counsel, will attend the mediation as representative(s) of the party, and
+(1) identify, by name and title or status:

+(A) the person(s) with decision-making authority, who, in addition to counsel, will attend the mediation as representative(s) of the party, and

-- (B) Persons connected with a party opponent (including an insurer representative) whose presence might substantially improve the utility of the mediation or the prospects for settlement; - (2) Describe briefly the substance of the suit, addressing the party's views of the key liability issues and damages and discussing the key evidence; - (3) Hidentify the discovery or motions that promise to contribute most to equipping the parties for meaningful settlement negotiations; - (4) Describe the history and current status of any settlement negotiations and provide any other information about any interests or considerations not described elsewhere in the statement that might be pertinent to settlement; and - (5) Linclude copies of documents likely to make the mediation more productive or to materially advance settlement prospects.
+(B) persons connected with a party opponent (including an insurer representative) whose presence might substantially improve the utility of the mediation or the prospects for settlement;

+(2) describe briefly the substance of the suit, addressing the party's views of the key liability issues and damages and discussing the key evidence;

+(3) identify the discovery or motions that promise to contribute most to equipping the parties for meaningful settlement negotiations;

+(4) describe the history and current status of any settlement negotiations and provide any other information about any interests or considerations not described elsewhere on the statement that might be pertinent to settlement; and

+(5) include copies of documents likely to make the mediation more productive or to materially advance settlement prospects.